chiragmatkar/Flask-HelloWorld/README.md

     Simple Flask Apllication to demonstrate CICD deployment to Heroku

 ## Heroku Deployment
-This site was built using [GitHub Pages](https://pages.github.com/).
+This site is deployed on [Heroku](https://flask-testing-62.herokuapp.com/).